Evacuation Plans and Procedures eTool

 For more information on types of extinguishers, see Extinguisher Basics.

-To prevent fire extinguishers from being moved or damaged, they should be mounted on brackets or in wall cabinets with the carrying handle placed 3-1/2 to 5 feet above the floor.
-Larger fire extinguishers need to be mounted at lower heights with the carrying handle about 3 feet from the floor.
+To prevent fire extinguishers from being moved or damaged, they should be mounted on brackets or in wall cabinets with their carrying handles placed 3-1/2 to 5 feet above the floor, depending on the type of extinguisher.
+Those with gross weights of no more than 40 pounds (lbs.) should be mounted with their carrying handles no higher than 5 feet from the floor.
+Larger fire extinguishers (over 40 lbs. gross weight) need to be mounted at lower heights, with their carrying handles no more than 3-1/2 feet from the floor.
+All hand-portable fire extinguishers need to have at least 4 inches of clearance between their bottoms and the floor.

 Before installing any portable fire extinguisher, check the label to be sure it is approved by a nationally recognized testing laboratory.
 [29 CFR 1910.157(c)(2)]